AIR FORCE JUNIOR RESERVE OFFICER TRAINING CORPS

 - learn self-reliance, discipline, resilience, mutual respect, leadership, and followership fundamentals.

-- are required to follow military customs, courtesies, physical fitness and grooming standards.
+- are required to follow military customs, courtesies, grooming and timeliness standards.

 - are given multiple opportunities throughout the year to participate in community service events, drill team competitions, color and honor guard ceremonies, cyber security competitions, leadership laboratories and confidence-building challenges.